ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 !!! note "The Core editor will prompt you to save before it adds the template to your project."

-Since this has been imported from Community Content, it is now listed under **Imported Content** in the **CORE Content** tab.
+Since this has been imported from Community Content, it is now listed under **Imported Content** in the **Core Content** tab.
 If you click the name of the Manticoin template on the left side of the Core Content window, you will see a green template icon in the space on the right.
 To see the Manticoin and use it, drag it to the world.
 Now that we have a coin in our world, our goal here is to get it to spin slowly in the air, rather than just sitting there being boring.
 The way to do this is--you guessed it--with a script!

 ### SpinCoin Script